soons1/tp/docs/UserGuide.md

 Examples:
 * You mistakenly executed a `clear` command and cleared every entry in Elder Scrolls.
 You can simply execute the command `undo` to revert the changes and all your entries in Elder Scrolls will be restored to their previous state, before the `clear` command was executed.
 * You might have performed multiple `delete` commands in sequence, and realised you've deleted the wrong entries.
-You can execute multiple `undo` commands to revert the changes made by the wrongful delete commands.
+Not to worry, you can execute multiple `undo` commands to revert the changes made by the wrongful delete commands.

 #### 3.3.2 Revert the most recent undo command : `redo`